Professional Bull Riders: History

+The PBR was originally headquartered in Irvine, California, before moving to downtown Colorado Springs, Colorado, in 1995.
+By 2007, the organization had enough of its cramped office in Colorado Springs, so they moved their world headquarters to a new four-story building on the Historic Arkansas Riverwalk in Pueblo, Colorado.
+In 2024, they once again relocated their world headquarters; this time to the Stockyards in Fort Worth, Texas.

+In October 2024, it was announced that PBR would be sold to TKO Group Holdings—originally established as a merger between Endeavor-owned mixed martial arts promotion UFC and professional wrestling company WWE—as part of a larger, $3.25 billion agreement expected to close in 2025.
+The proposed sale is connected to Silver Lake Partners' plans to take Endeavor private, and also includes IMG and sports hospitality firm On Location Experiences.
+The deal was completed on February 28, 2025.

+At the 2025 Cynopsis Sports Media Awards, PBR was honored as Sports League of the Year.

 Organization

-More than 500 cowboys from the United States, Canada, Mexico, Brazil, Australia, and other countries hold PBR memberships, and compete in PBR-sanctioned events in the five mentioned countries.
+More than 800 bull riders from the United States, Canada, Brazil, Australia, and other countries hold PBR memberships, and compete in PBR-sanctioned events in the four mentioned countries.
 At the end of each season, the PBR world champion receives a $1 million bonus, trophy cup, and championship gold belt buckle.

 The PBR has become one of the most globally successful television sports programs.
-The PBR Premier Series in the United States is televised on CBS, CBS Sports Network, and other networks around the globe.
-PBR television broadcasts now reach half a billion households in 130 territories around the world.
-A new digital network named RidePass that started in February 2018 as a subscription-based streaming service before switching to a free, ad-supported streaming channel on Pluto TV in July 2021 adds hundreds of hours of PBR bull riding and other western sports to anytime availability in the United States.
-PBR’s international tours in Canada, Brazil, and Australia are televised in their respective countries.
-Since November 2022, American PBR events are streamed outside the U.S. on the PBR Live channel on the streaming service Recast.

-Total viewership, including event attendees and the television audience, grew 52 percent between 2002 and 2004.
+Total viewership, including live event attendees and the television audience, grew 52 percent between 2002 and 2004.
 In 2004, 16.4 million fans watched or attended a PBR event.
 By 2008, over 100 million watched the PBR on television, and over 1.7 million attended a live event.
 In 1995, roughly 310,000 fans attended an event.
 Now, around 3 million fans attend a live event.